baileySoobinPark/vv/reference/VerifyName Integration Steps/verifyname-testing-with-robotvasp/verifyname-testing-robot-vasp-withdrawal.md

 * **Conditions**
   * Your VASP must not use the Report API after canceling the execution of a transaction that has completed owner verification.
 * **Expected Result**
-  * Robot VASP periodically calls Transaction Status Query API (VASP API) implemented by your VASP for the related transaction. (up to 1 hour)
+  * Robot VASP periodically calls Check Transaction Status API (VASP API) implemented by your VASP for the related transaction. (up to 1 hour)